Kentucky Cerebral Palsy Attorneys

 Cerebral palsy lawyers helping families Louisville and Lexington

-When your baby has been diagnosed with cerebral palsy due to medical mistakes and you aren’t sure where to turn, get help from an experienced Kentucky cerebral palsy lawyer at Wilt & Associates to discuss your legal options for financial recovery.
+When your baby has been diagnosed with cerebral palsy due to medical mistakes and you aren’t sure where to turn, get help from an experienced Kentucky cerebral palsy lawyer at Wilt Injury Lawyers to discuss your legal options for financial recovery.
 We want to help your family and make things right.
 You can contact our office by phone at 502-253-9110 or fill out our contact form today.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.